 After turning off the main road, there is a small parking lot, which is usually full.
 Don’t worry; drive past the lot and turn down the narrow road on your right and there’s a grassy field with plenty of spots.
 Then a walk back the way you came, up the paved road a minute or so the base of the funicular.
 Buy your tickets here.

-I’m sorry to say that the Gelmerbahn is strangely not easily reachable by public transportation.
+By public transport: I’m sorry to say that the Gelmerbahn is strangely not easily reachable by public transportation.
 You can take a bus from Innertkirchen to Guttannen, but then you must walk about 25 minutes uphill to reach the Gelmerbahn.
-But if you do come with public transport, you get a 15% discount on the funicular, perhaps to make up for that long walk from Guttannen.
+Also, this bus only runs twice a day, at 6:45 and 16:00.

 The funicular only takes 24 people every 15 to 25 minutes, so it fills up quick.
 On past visits, we have had to wait over 2 hours to go up.
 Happily, they now sell advanced tickets online, which is highly recommended.
 Buy advanced tickets here.